This is a multidisciplinary Art subject.

 Designing and making sits at the centre of creative practice directly influenced by real world employment opportunities.

-Students on the 3D Art and Employment course create a diverse range of work through a variety of arts practices, including drawing, painting, photography, sculpture, ceramics, 3D printing and other three dimensional materials echoing the processes and techniques utilised in the world of work.
+Students on the 3D Art and Employment course create a diverse range of work through a variety of arts practices including: drawing, painting, photography, sculpture, ceramics, 3D printing and other three dimensional materials, echoing the processes and techniques utilised in the world of work.

 This course allows the student to see how art can be viewed with a purpose and how it can lead to employment prospects.
-The mix between art and 3D design is at the forefront in the creative industries today and this subject is highly regarded in all areas due to its creative design perspective.
+The mix between art and 3D design is at the forefront of the creative industries today and this subject is highly regarded in all areas due to its creative design perspective.

 In year 12 and 13 you will study one main unit of work.
 This Personal Investigation (60%) will be thematic and will evolve based on your particular focus and interests.
 You will also complete a project based on a starting point from the examination paper (40%).
-In all there will be 1 unit of study in year 12 and 1 unit of study in year 13.
+In all, there will be 1 unit of study in year 12 and 1 unit of study in year 13.

 Some careers that this course could lead to are: